JonahdoesIT/AD-Onboarding-Automation-Security-Configuration/README.md

-# 🛡️ IT Onboarding Automation & Security Configuration
+# 🛡️ AD Onboarding Automation & Security Configuration

 ## 📘 Overview
 This tutorial simulates real-world IT onboarding and Windows domain configuration tasks in an enterprise environment. 💻